Ivory Coast's Ouattara rejects Gbagbo offer

 He is supported by the Constitutional Council and still has the support of the army.
 Scores have been killed in post-election violence, many by death squads targeting Ouattara supporters at night, according to the United Nations and human rights groups.

-"I am ... ready to welcome a committee... headed by the African Union, involving ECOWAS, the Arab League, the United Nations, United States, the European Union, Russia and China, which will have permission to analyse objectively the facts of the electoral process ...to solve this crisis peacefully," Gbagbo said in a televised address on Tuesday.
+"I am ... ready to welcome a committee... headed by the African Union, involving ECOWAS, the Arab League, the United Nations, United States, the European Union, Russia and China, which will have permission to analyze objectively the facts of the electoral process ...to solve this crisis peacefully," Gbagbo said in a televised address on Tuesday.

 Previously, Gbagbo and his supporters had shown no signs of giving any ground on the election they say he won, despite being offered sanctuary in African countries such as Nigeria or South Africa if he steps aside.